willcc48/AIEcon/README.md

 # AI Economist Policy
 Web dashboard and extension of Salesforce's AI Economist multi-agent reinforcement learning tax policy environment.
 Streamlit is being used as a Python web framework.
-Conda environment was used with Python 3.7.
+Conda environment used with Python 3.7. ai_economist directory holds base code and agent models, etc.

+Install AI Economist locally, allowing for custom changes in AI Economist environments and models.

       cd ai-economist
       pip install -e .

-Typical packages needed like matplotlib, numpy (use conda environment).
 Also:

       pip install streamlit

-In scripts directory:
+Typical packages are needed like matplotlib, numpy (use conda environment).
+In ./app:

-      streamlit run main.py
+      streamlit run app.py

-ai_economist directory holds base code and agent models.

-Push with:

-      git push -u origin main